Isis has one mandatory configuration file,

 web.xml file in the

-isis.properties file, Isis will also read from a number of supplementary configuration files.
+In addition, Isis will also read from a number of supplementary configuration files (if present), for each of the configured components.
 For example:

 A running Isis instance requires a persistor (aka objectstore), the authentication mechanism, the authorization mechanism, and a user profile store.
 It also requires some sort of viewer or viewers.

-The persistor, authentication, authorization and profilestore are specified in the
+The objectstore, authentication, authorization and profilestore are specified in the

 isis.properties file.
-For example, this is the configuration of the Wicket/Restful/JDO archetype:
+For example, this is the configuration of the simple archetype:

 isis.persistor=datanucleus isis.authentication=shiro isis.authorization=shiro isis.user-profile-store=in-memory